 Providing Database Security:

-• Keep features and services only that are essential.
+- Keep only features and services that are essential.

-• Use UPS to make sure any forced shutdown doesn’t cause data loss.
+- Use UPS to make sure any forced shutdown doesn’t cause data loss.

-• Keep your database clean.
+- Keep your database clean.
 Use an Advanced database cleaner to clean and optimize the database.

 FTP or SFTP: